yanze039/6.7900_Project_Sensor/README.md

 ## Loss function

-For a regression model, we use MSELoss as our loss fucntion, which has the formula:
+For a regression model, we used MSELoss as our loss fucntion, which has the formula:
 $$
 L = \frac{1}{n}\sum^n_1{(y-\hat{y})^2}
 $$